 EXAMPLES OF RESONANCE FROM SOUND AND MUSIC

 Subtle energies, such as extremely low frequency (ELF) magnetic waves, have profound effects on human physiology.
 One dramatic effect is the positive influence of pulsed magnetic fields on depleted bone density.
 To understand how this happens, we need to understand that we are dealing with waves.
 Waves have amplitude (strength) and frequency (which is determined by wavelength).
 Waves summate (adding together to become larger in amplitude) and they can also negate one another, thereby reducing amplitude.
 A simple example of this is the physics of sound waves.
 Harmony is the matching of two separate tones along the same wavelength.
 Two tones are combined.
 When their wavelengths and frequencies are in synchrony, we experience a pleasant sensation: a harmonic chord.
-Disharmony (e.g., music that is hard to listen to and “off key”) occurs when separate tones have different wavelengths and don’t match up with one another.
+Disharmony (e.g., music that is hard to listen to and “off-key”) occurs when separate tones have different wavelengths and don’t match up with one another.

 Carrying this musical example further, a musical “overtone” occurs when harmonies are added upon one another in perfect mathematical relation.
 The harmonic chord is heard, and the overtone is heard as well.
-The overtone is heard, but has not been sung or played by an instrument.
+The overtone is heard but has not been sung or played by an instrument.
 This is an example of “resonance,” or more precisely, “stochastic resonance.”
-The overtone is not produced directly; it is derived through the frequency of sound waves vibrating (or oscillating) in harmony.
+The overtone is not produced directly; it is derived from the frequency of sound waves vibrating (or oscillating) in harmony.
 This principle is fundamental to a proper understanding of magnetic waves and magnetic field therapy.
 Synchronous oscillation of electromagnetic waves is called resonance.
-Resonance is not produced directly, but is derived through a summation of electromagnetic vibrations within the cells of the body.
+Resonance is not produced directly but is derived through a summation of electromagnetic vibrations within the cells of the body.
 The induction of cellular resonance – synchronous biomagnetic vibrations in the body – creates the biological window necessary to produce a healing response in the tissues.
 Using a proper dosage of pulsed magnetic waves a biological harmonic “overtone” is created and membrane receptors of poorly functioning cells in the body begin to vibrate at the frequency of health.
-Through a variety of physiological mechanisms circulation is improved, the cellular regenerative response is enhanced, healthy cell function is restored, and overall health is improved.
+Through a variety of physiological mechanisms, circulation is improved, the cellular regenerative response is enhanced, healthy cell function is restored, and overall health is improved.

 Harmonic oscillations are frequencies that develop as a multiple of the fundamental (or tonic) frequency – similar to the upper harmonics (or “overtones”) in music.
 For example, rectangular impulses with a fundamental oscillation of 1 Hz simultaneously create upper harmonics of 3, 5 and 7 Hz etc. Upper harmonics to the 2nd upper harmonic has the same strength as the fundamental oscillation.